AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Requests*

-When discarding a drafted request, the confirmation message that displays after clicking "Discard draft" displays the following:
+When discarding a drafted request, the confirmation message that displays after clicking "[!UICONTROL Discard draft]" displays the following:

-* Draft was discarded (this is a notification to let you know that your draft was discarded)
+* [!UICONTROL Draft was discarded] (this is a notification to let you know that your draft was discarded)
-* Undo (this is a link you can click to revert the action of deleting the draft.
+* [!UICONTROL Undo] (this is a link you can click to revert the action of deleting the draft.
 This will keep the draft instead of deleting it.)

 Prior to this change, the options were:

-* Draft will be discarded
+* [!UICONTROL Draft will be discarded]
-* Cancel
+* [!UICONTROL Cancel]

 **Date values for Journal Entry fields incorrect when accessed through the API**

 *Updates*

-When a user changes a date value on an object, and then the Journal Entry that represents that date change is accessed through the API, the date values for oldDateVal and newDateVal returned by the API are incorrect.
+When a user changes a date value on an object, and then the Journal Entry that represents that date change is accessed through the API, the date values for [!UICONTROL oldDateVal] and [!UICONTROL newDateVal] returned by the API are incorrect.

 **Error when attempting to undo comment**